Department of University Studies

 AASC Course Waivers

 The AASC courses prepare students for their academic and professional careers in different ways.
 AASC 3301 Lifelong Learning and Portfolio Development, which requires a D or better in both ENGL 1301 Composition I and ENGL 1302 Composition II, best benefits a student when taken early in the student’s advanced coursework study while AASC 4301 Senior Seminar serves as both a degree capstone and a career preparation course.
-Thus, students take AASC 4301 Senior Seminar the semester of their planned graduation (if the student intends to graduate after successful completion of a mini term, s/he will take 4301 the semester immediately before the mini term as AASC 4301 Senior Seminar is not offered during mini terms).
+Thus, students take AASC 4301 Senior Seminar the semester of their planned graduation (if the student intends to graduate after successful completion of a mini term, that student will take 4301 the semester immediately before the mini term as AASC 4301 Senior Seminar is not offered during mini terms).
 Additionally, the nature of these 2 courses necessitates that they be taken separately.

 The AASC 3301 Lifelong Learning and Portfolio Development course may be waived, however, for any student who has, at the time of the student’s entrance into the University Studies degree program, 15 or fewer hours remaining for degree completion; in lieu of AASC 3301 Lifelong Learning and Portfolio Development, the student can select an appropriate junior or senior level, 3-credit hour course to fulfill degree requirements.